-Continue reading A Theology of Thanksgiving
+Continue reading A Few Recent Links

 Discipleship is essentially following Christ for the purpose of maturing in Christ-likeness.
 Disciples rediscover and then faithfully live in light of their identity in Christ.
 Or to say it differently, discipleship is the process whereby we’re remade and we regain who we were created to be as image-bearers of God by being transformed into the image of Christ.

 If believers have a new identity in Christ why don’t we live it out?
 Obviously layers of answers could be offered here related to doctrines of sin, sanctification, and glorification so let me narrow the question.
 What are a few identity issues that keep Christians from understanding and living out the reality of who we are as a new creation in Christ?

 Colossians is full of great theology.
 Not just informative, but the kind of theology that warms our hearts with the knowledge of who Jesus is or that provides solid ground to stand on when our faith is shaky.
 The deeper we dive into Paul’s theology in this book the stronger our faith becomes.

 Continue reading Articles on Two Key Doctrines in Colossians